sahadnk72/sahadnk72.github.io/_posts/2016-08-02-posting-into-fb-groups.md

 ---

 <i>Update : It is found that this issue was already <a href="http://philippeharewood.com/the-group-idphotos-endpoint-isnt-obeying-the-publish_actions-and-user_groups-permission-requirement/">reported by</a> Philippe Harewood and fixed by Facebook
 even before my report.
-This is just another example of how code changes might have caused the same vulnerability to reappear.</i>
+This is just another example of how code changes must have caused the same vulnerability to reappear.</i>

 ---